fernandopassaia/app_fullstackdemo/README.md

-### AppFullStackDemo .NetCore 3.1 DDD/SOLID/CQRS/Api Rest
+### AppFullStackDemo .NetCore 3.1 DDD/SOLID/CQRS/Api Rest - CleanCode
 ### Angular Material Panel + React Native Mobile.
 ### If you like this project, follow us and give a star :sunglasses: :computer: